ShraddhaLokhande03/Statistics/README.md

    - Measures of Dispersion: Range, variance, and standard deviation indicate the spread of data points in a dataset.
    - Distribution Shapes: Understanding skewness and kurtosis helps in identifying the asymmetry and the peakedness of the data distribution.
 2. **Probability Theory:**
-   -Basic Concepts: Probability, events, sample space, and the rules of probability (addition and multiplication rules).
+   - Basic Concepts: Probability, events, sample space, and the rules of probability (addition and multiplication rules).
-   -Probability Distributions: Binomial, Poisson, and normal distributions are key in understanding the likelihood of different outcomes.
+   - Probability Distributions: Binomial, Poisson, and normal distributions are key in understanding the likelihood of different outcomes.